tinosulzer/travis-ci-latex-pdf/README.md

 ##### References for original setup with pdflatex and TeX Live
 I also put some of these instructions on the [TeX Stackexchange](https://tex.stackexchange.com/questions/398830/how-to-build-my-latex-automatically-with-pdflatex-using-travis-ci/398831#398831).

-In the end the install script was completely rewritten based on the [LaTeX3 build file](https://github.com/latex3/latex3/blob/master/support/texlive.sh).
+In the end the install script from the original repo was completely rewritten based on the [LaTeX3 build file](https://github.com/latex3/latex3/blob/master/support/texlive.sh).

 Some original thoughts from [harshjv's blog](https://harshjv.github.io/blog/setup-latex-pdf-build-using-travis-ci/), and thanks to [jackolney](https://github.com/jackolney/travis-ci-latex-pdf) for all his attempts to put it into practice.
 Also see harshjv's original [blog post](https://harshjv.github.io/blog/document-building-versioning-with-tex-document-git-continuous-integration-dropbox/).